How to Build the Social Skills Habit (5 Habits to Win The Social Game)

 Sometimes in conversation, we flat out run out of things to say.

 Our minds blank for a second and awkward silence ensues.
 That’s why HPM is so important – it ensures that you will never run out of things to say, and will inject life back into any conversation.

-HPM stands for history, philosophy and metaphor.
-For example, in response to a statement about puppies, you could reply with your history (personal story involving puppies), your philosophy (opinion on puppies), or metaphor (what puppies make you think of).
+HPM stands for history, philosophy, and metaphor.
+For example, in response to a statement about puppies, you could reply with your history (a personal story involving puppies), your philosophy (opinion on puppies), or metaphor (what puppies make you think of).

 There are only so many ways that we answer other people, and these 3 elements are perfect to keep in your back pocket because they are things literally everyone has.
 They will prompt a personal response from others and perhaps they will share their own HPM.

 It’s a good cheat for when your mind blanks.

 Every Monday morning when you come across an acquaintance or friend, you know what you’ll probably be talking about.

 That’s because certain conversation patterns arise, and you actually know most of them already.
 So Monday morning, what will be the first few topics discussed?
 Your weekend, the week, work, dates, the next weekend, vacation, your boyfriend, and so on.
 You’ll trade Uh-huhs and Cool, how about yous and then turn your backs and walk away.